LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-is-a-voice.md

 &nbsp;

-I’m no longer as impulsive.
+I'm no longer as impulsive.

 Should I shoot a thousand shots?